-Refractory metal materials mainly refer to tungsten, molybdenum, tantalum, niobium, rhenium, and vanadium, all of which are materials with a melting point above 2000 degrees Celsius.
-Refractory metal materials and their alloys have the characteristics of high melting point, high strength under a high-temperature environment, strong corrosion resistance to liquid metal and processing plasticity.
+Refractory metal material mainly refers to tungsten, molybdenum, tantalum, niobium, rhenium, and vanadium, all of which are materials with a melting point above 2000 degrees Celsius.
+Refractory metal materials and their alloys have the characteristics of high melting point, high strength under a high-temperature environment, strong corrosion resistance to liquid metal, and processing plasticity.

 In the United States, W, Hf, and Mo were used as strengthening elements of niobium, while in Russia, Zr, W, and Mo were used as the main strengthening elements, while in the second phase, C was used as the main strengthening elements.

-Of all the molybdenum additive elements, rhenium is the only one favorable for its plasticity at low temperature.
-Rhenium can not only improve the plasticity of molybdenum in the low-temperature environment but also improve its strength and welding performance, significantly reduce the brittle tendency after recrystallization, as well as improve its high-temperature stability, especially against thermal shock.
+Of all the molybdenum additive elements, rhenium is the only one favorable for its plasticity at low temperatures.
+Rhenium can not only improve the plasticity of molybdenum in a low-temperature environment but also improve its strength and welding performance, significantly reduce the brittle tendency after recrystallization, as well as improve its high-temperature stability, especially against thermal shock.

-Tantalum alloy has a high melting point, small expansion coefficient, excellent thermal shock resistance and forming toughness.
-Its disadvantage is that the antioxidant performance is very poor when working in the environment above 500 degrees Celsius, so the antioxidant coating treatment is needed on the surface.
+Tantalum alloy has a high melting point, small expansion coefficient, excellent thermal shock resistance, and forming toughness.
+Its disadvantage is that the antioxidant performance is very poor when working in an environment above 500 degrees Celsius, so the antioxidant coating treatment is needed on the surface.

 The most promising tungsten alloy coating is the protective layer of boron and insoluble oxide with high strength and thermal stability.
 The research direction of tungsten alloy coating is to cover the protective surface with silicides with self-healing ability, and the mixture of refractory oxides and silicides is to cover the silicides with blocking substrates so that the products can work in a specific service environment for a long time.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.